aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Visual rendering/UpdateAnim.md

 ### Players
 This applies to each element of `playerdata`.

-The enablement of the corresponding `tiredpart` has its enablement changed to be enabled only when the corresponding `receivedrelay` is true, the player `hp` is above 0 and its `tired` is above 0.
+The enablement of the corresponding `tiredpart` has its enablement changed to be enabled only when the player party member's `cantmove` is 0 or below (they have at least 1 actor turns available), the player `hp` is above 0 and its `tired` is above 0.
 It is disabled otherwise.

-NOTE: This logic is incorrect because `receivedrelay` is only set to true when the player party member received a [Relay](../Battle%20flow/Action%20coroutines/Relay.md) or when the player party member was in front and [StartBattle](../StartBattle.md) was called from an encounter with an [Enemy NPCControl](../../Entities/NPCControl/Enemy.md) while it had a `dizzytime` (meaning the player had the advantage).
-This doesn't cover the cases involving the `StrongStart` [medal](../../Enums%20and%20IDs/Medal.md) and consuming multiple actor turns granted via `moreturnnextturn` meaning in those cases, `tiredpart` will not be rendered when it should have been.

 The rest of the logic isn't done if the player's battleentity.`overrideanim` is true.